New England Lamb Bake Recipe

 - 1. Preheat oven to 375°.
 In a Dutch oven, heat oil over medium heat.
 Add lamb and onion; cook and stir until meat is no longer pink.
 Stir in flour until blended.
 Gradually add broth.
 Bring to a boil; cook until thickened, 1-2 minutes, stirring to loosen browned bits from pan.
 Add leeks, carrots, 1 tablespoon parsley, rosemary, salt, pepper and thyme.

 - 2. Spoon into a greased 13x9-in. or 3-qt. baking dish.
-Cover with potato slices; dot with butter.
-Bake until meat is tender and potatoes are golden, 1-1/2 to 2 hours.
-Sprinkle with remaining parsley.
+Cover with potato slices; brush with 2 tablespoons melted butter.
+Bake 1 hour; brush potatoes with remaining butter.
+Return to oven; bake until meat is tender and potatoes are golden, 30 minutes to 1 hour more.
+Cool briefly; sprinkle with remaining parsley.

 Freeze option: Remove baking dish from oven; cool completely.
 Before adding remaining parsley, cover dish and freeze.
 Freeze parsley separately.
 To use, partially thaw lamb in refrigerator overnight.
-Remove from refrigerator 30 minutes before baking.
+Remove from refrigerator 30 minutes before baking; thaw remaining parsley.
 Preheat oven to 350°.
 Reheat, covered, until a thermometer reads 165°, about 1 hour.
 Sprinkle with remaining parsley.
 Yield: 8 servings.

 Reviews for New England Lamb Bake